 (You can find more information in the article we have listed under Abandonment of Residence.)

-When you return to the U.S., the Customs and Border Protection (CBP) officer who greets you will ask questions about how long you were away, what you were doing, where you live in the United States, and so forth.
-If your answers don't sound right -- for example, you've been working abroad and are back for a few weeks to stay with a friend -- the officer may refer you for secondary inspection.
+Even if you stay away for less then a year, when you return to the U.S., the Customs and Border Protection (CBP) officer who greets you will ask questions about how long you were away, what you were doing, where you live in the United States, and so forth.
+If your answers don't sound right; for example, you've been working abroad and are back for a few weeks to stay with a friend; the officer may refer you for secondary inspection.
 There, another officer will question you further about your ties to the U.S., search your bags, and so on.

-If you clearly have given up your U.S. residency, you may be turned around and sent home on the next flight.
+If you clearly have given up your U.S. residency, then even if you make it as far as the U.S. port of entry, you may be turned around and sent home on the next flight.
 More likely, however, you will be "paroled" into the U.S., meaning allowed temporary, conditional entry for the purpose of proving that you didn't abandon your residency.
 If you fail to provide this proof, you will be deported (removed) from the United States.

 Most people can apply for naturalized U.S. citizenship five years after becoming a lawful permanent resident.
 (That time period reduces to three years if you have been married to and living with a U.S. citizen the whole time.)
 However, half of those five or three years must have been spent inside the United States before you can become eligible.
 When you apply for citizenship, you will be asked about all your trips outside the U.S., and those time periods will be taken into account in determining whether you are yet eligible to apply.